juji-io/site/blog/q-a-dashboard.md

 There are two ways to update your chatbot's FAQs.
 You can update them directly inside the Q&A Board.
 Alternatively, you may update your FAQs first in your CSV file, then upload it to the chatbot.

-## Answer the unanswered questions on the Q&A Board
+## Update on the Q&A Board directly

 If you just have a few unanswered questions, you may want to add their answers right away.
 This, you can accomplish using the Q&A Board.
 All you need to do is adding your answer inside the textbox and submit.